avblocks/avblocks-wiki/_sources/avblocks-for-cpp/getting-started-macos/create-cpp-command-line-tool-cmake.md

 1. [Download](https://github.com/avblocks/avblocks-core/releases/) the 64 bit version of AVBlocks for C++ (macOS).
 The file you need will have a name similar to `avblocks_v3.0.0-demo.1-darwin.zip` except for the version number which may be different.

-2. Extract the ZIP archive in a location of your choice, then copy the `include` and `lib` directories to the `avblocks` subdirectory of the Xcode project directory.
-The Xcode project directory is the directory that contains the `simple-converter.xcodeproj` project file.
+2. Extract the ZIP archive in a location of your choice, then copy the `include` and `lib` directories to the `avblocks` subdirectory of the CMake project directory.
+The CMake project directory is the directory that contains the `CMakeLists.txt` file.

     You should end up with a directory structure similar to the following: